imrodrigoalves/imrodrigoalves/README.md

   - Acquired certification as "API Designer" by API Academy

 ✨ Age 21
-  - Implemented a custom CRM using Vue as an SPA and designed and implemented the API for it
+  - Implemented a custom CRM using Vue SPA && design + implementation of the API
-  - Deployed a 3500+ MAU application to production environment
+  - Deployed a 3500+ MAU application to production